textpattern/textpattern.github.io/tags/article.md

 : **Default:** `default`.

 `frontpage="boolean"`
-: When outputting search results, include only those articles with 'Section appears on front page?' set on the [Sections administration panel](https://docs.textpattern.io/administration/sections-panel).
+: Include only those articles with 'Section appears on front page?' set on the [Sections administration panel](https://docs.textpattern.io/administration/sections-panel).
 If set to `0`, all articles are displayed.
 : **Values:** `0` (no) or `1` (yes).
 : **Default:** `1`.